 Two teams in the Electrical and Computer Engineering (ECE) Department at UC San Diego are developing new cell phone applications for more accurate, private COVID-19 contact tracing.
 Led by electrical engineering faculty Dinesh Bharadia and Farinaz Koushanfar, the applications use wireless sensing and close integration with health systems, respectively, to monitor an infected person’s social interactions, while preserving the user’s privacy.

-Professor Koushanfar is developing a novel privacy-preserving Bluetooth-based smart phone app for COVD-19 contact tracing.
-Contact tracing can be used to record and discover the social exposure of people with close contact to Covid-19 tested positive patients.
-The resulting app is aimed for integration within the UC San Diego myHealth website, which is based on the widely used Epic medical platform to perform contact tracing for patients and healthcare professionals.
-The researchers are working closely with Qualcomm to integrate their Bluetooth measurement data and models for integration within the app.
-Koushanfar is Co-Director of the Center for Machine-Integrated Computing and Security (MICS) at the UC San Diego Jacobs School of Engineering.
-Learn more on the MICS COVID-19 page.
+Prof. Koushanfar in collaboration with Technical University Darmstadt has developed a novel privacy-preserving Bluetooth-based smart phone app for COVID-19 contact tracing.
+Contact tracing can be used to record and discover the social exposure of people with close contact to patients tested positive with COVID-19.
+The resulting app is aimed for integration within the UCSD myHealth website, which is based on the widely used Epic medical platform to perform contact tracing for patients and healthcare professionals.
+We are also working closely with Qualcomm on learning their Bluetooth measurement data and models for integration within our app.
+Koushanfar is tightly collaborating with the TU Darmstadt since they have successfully launched the beta testing of their tracing app.
+The tracing app complies to both privacy regulations of Germany and California.
+To download the beta application go to https://tracecorona.net/download-tracecorona/

 Meanwhie, BluBLE, an app under development in the Wireless Communications Sensing and Networking Laboratory, which is in the electrical engineering department, provides each user with a customized risk profile to determine their chances of contracting COVID-19.
 Now available on android and iOS, BluBLE uses infrastructure provided by Google and Apple to launch a novel algorithm that accounts for environmental context, including the exact distance between two people, their activity level (e.g. walking or jogging), whether the interaction took place in an indoor or outdoor environment, and the position of a person’s phone.
 All of this information is gathered while keeping each user anonymous.